Refine element selection with the code selector

 Adding parentNum

-ParentNum will take an ascendant (‘parent’) of the selected element.
+ParentNum will take the selected element's ascendant (‘parent’).
 This is useful when you need to enlarge the highlighted area of a specifically defined element.
-This is also helpful to select elements bigger than the target element you want to highlight, especially when you want your Guide to appear visually more appealing.
-Here is a code example with parentNum value of 2, which therefore would select the ‘grandparent’ element (two levels up) of the targeted DIV-box:
+This is also helpful for selecting elements bigger than the target element you want to highlight, especially when you want your Guide to appear visually more appealing.
+Here is a code example with parentNum value of 2 - it selects the ‘grandparent’ element (two levels up) of the targeted DIV-box.

 {